ShankarChavan/Gen-AI-LLMs/README.md

    An important aspect of all of these techniques is evaluation.
 We will explore some metrics and benchmarks that can be used to determine how well your model is performing or how well aligned it is to our preferences.

-  _Note that this adapt and aligned stage of app development can be **highly iterative or repitative process** until we get model performance stable enough for our criteria and needs._
+  _Note that this adapt and aligned stage of app development can be **highly iterative or repetitive process** until we get model performance stable enough for our criteria and needs._
 - **Application Integration**: At this stage, an important step is to **optimize our model for deployment**.
 Create front-end apps by using our customized LLMs.

 **Limitations**: There are some fundamental limitations of LLMs that can be difficult to overcome through training alone like their tendency to invent information when they don't know an answer, or their limited ability to carry out complex reasoning and mathematics.